pjchung/pjchung.github.io/syllabus/syllabus.md

 ### Section 3: Small Bowel
 * **The Management of Small Bowel Obstruction**
-* The Management of Crohnâs Disease of the Small Bowel
+* The Management of Crohn's Disease of the Small Bowel
-* Strictureplasty in Crohnâs Disease
+* Strictureplasty in Crohn's Disease
 * The Management of Small Bowel Tumors
 * The Management of Diverticulosis of the Small Bowel
 * The Management of Motility Disorders of the Stomach and Small Bowel